Chris Paredes ParadigmLast changed 4/14 12:53A PDT

 - Debate is primarily a research and strategic activity therefore lit justifies almost everything.

-- PICs, Actor, and Process CPs are legitimate, but must prove competition.
+- PICs, Actor, and Process CPs are legitimate, but must prove competition (this also means that the aff should give a testable answer for APEC)

 - Consult CPs and Floating PIKs are bad.